IMS-by-HK/T3A2-A/README.md

 ### Description of app:
 #### Purpose

 #### Functionality / features

 #### Target audience
+This app is designed for managers and/or employees who do inventory of their stock.

 #### Tech stack
  - Front-end App: React